A-Yologlu/A-Yologlu/README.md

 - [Project - Q1](https://github.com/A-Yologlu/Guessing-Game)
   In my first quarter I learned about the basics of C, aswell as: arrays, strings, loops, sorting, conditionals.

 Each project reflects what I learned during that quarter — applying new programming concepts in practice.
 *(More projects coming soon as I learn!)*
+*(Updated every 6-8 weeks)*

 ---